willsliou/customer-churn/README.md

 # Customer Churn Prediction and Analysis

-This project focuses on analyzing and predicting customer churn for a bank, using a dataset containing customer demographics, account information, and transactional details.
+Summary: Analyzing and predicting customer churn for a bank, using a dataset containing customer demographics, account information, and transactional details.
 The primary goal is to uncover actionable insights to reduce churn and build predictive models that can identify high-risk customers.

 ---